 move from their home village.
 German expert genealogist, Larry Jensen, did a

-year long study in Germany and found only 7 percent changed locations from 1500
+year long study in Germany and found only 7 percent changed towns from 1500

 to 1900.
 Why?
 Transportation was difficult because horses were expensive as